 Some adhesive will probably ooze out from under the flange.
-This though, it should be carefully cleaned away without getting it on the thread of the flanged back-nut.
+This doesn't matter too much, apart from aesthetics.
+Inside, though, it should be carefully cleaned away without getting it on the thread of the flanged back-nut.
 That's so that the transducer (when fitted) will not sit proud of the hull.